-If a period of remedial training is required for a Resident Doctor, as a recommendation of the ARCP panel, this should be taken forward by the employing trust.
+If a period of remedial training is required for a Foundation resident doctor, as a recommendation of the ARCP panel, this should be taken forward by the employing trust.

-Resident Doctors must (other than statutory leave) take up a place immediately or inform the Postgraduate Dean of their special circumstances.
+Foundation resident doctors must (other than statutory leave) take up a place immediately or inform the Postgraduate Dean of their special circumstances.
 They may not defer for longer than 12 months for whatever reason.